 - Half the Man He Used to Be: Practically sliced Lord Footly in two.

-- Historical Hero Upgrade: Remembered by the moniker "the brave" despite the fact he casually executed Lord Footly and then raped Lady Sharis.
+- Historical Hero Upgrade: Remembered by the moniker "The Bold" despite the fact he casually executed Lord Footly and then raped Lady Sharis.

 - Long Dead Badass: He was a highly skilled warrior, with two of his more notable victims being Lord Owen Costayne and Hugh Hammer.